From nursing bras to the best nipple cream, we’ve hunted down 10 top items to make breastfeeding and expressing breast milk easier

-Check out how well Lansinoh Lanolin scored in our review – and why other MFM mums call it a “miracle cream”!
+Check out how well Lansinoh Lanolin scored in our review as well as other nipple cream reviews– and why other MFM mums call it a “miracle cream”!

 After breast feeding dd3 for 10 weeks and realising that the back ache was because my daughter was getting too heavy for me to hold in position without slouching I bought the My Brest Friend feeding support, its expensive but as I justified it to my husband (who nearly had a heartattack at me spending £45 on it), if it helped me to carry on bf for another 6wks it only cost the same as buying formula.
 14 weeks on I still use it and wish I had bought it when my eldest was tiny!
 I had a stack of cushions for her because she was a tiny premature baby and used to feel like I was losing her in them sometimes.
 I've recommended it to everyone I know who is planning to bf and will carry on using it as long as I can!

 I also love the feeding tops from JoJoMamanBebe and the NCT shop, no-one has ever realised I've been feeding while wearing them and I find the aprons a hassle with 2 young toddlers to deal with as well, does require a bit of practice at home wearing them first as every top is slightly different!